Property Management Guide

 The Department Custodian will coordinate property inventory matters with the Property Manager and carry out control responsibilities as assigned by the Department/Activity Head.

 Acknowledgment of Responsibility - Each custodian to whom property is assigned will sign an Asset Control Sheet acknowledging receipt and acceptance of responsibility for the property.

-- Signatures on Asset Transfer Forms, Asset Control Sheets, or Receiving Reports entered in the Purchasing System will establish custodial responsibility.
+- Signatures on Property Transfer Forms, Asset Control Sheets, or Receiving Reports entered in the Purchasing System will establish custodial responsibility.

-- Departmental custodians should process Asset Transfer Forms, obtainable through this link or from the Property Manager, relieving them of responsibility when property is removed from their area of responsibility.
+- Departmental custodians should process Property Transfer Forms, obtainable through this link or from Property Managment, relieving them of responsibility when property is removed from their area of responsibility.